chen-charles/psp2cldr/sample_implementations/README.md

 ```cpp
 DECLARE_VITA_IMP_NID_EXPORT(88758561, 391B74B8, ksceDebugPrintf) // ksceDebugPrintf is an alias that can be called from within the provider module
 ```
-##### Variables
-From the exporter's perspective, the location value (as in the export table) is the address to the data of the variable.
-From the importer's perspective, variables are function calls.
-Presumably that would return the location value(cannot be the value it self, nor can it be a pointer to the location, since the exporter didn't provide one).

 #### ELF
 ```cpp
 #undef _fstat // WATCHOUT: _fstat might be defined somewhere else
 DECLARE_VITA_IMP_SYM_EXPORT(_fstat)
 ```
-##### Variables
-From the exporter's perspective, it is a function call to a pointer to a pointer to data.
-From the importer's perspective, presumably it would be a function call to the exporter's exporting function.

 ### Defining an export
 You will be returning a `shared_ptr` to `HandlerResult`, its definition is included from `imp_provider`.